-Clarity, founded in 2007, is a funds management company committed to helping our clients achieve their investment objectives.
+Clarity was incorporated in New Zealand under the Companies Act 1993 on 13 September 2007.
+Clarity is a boutique funds management business committed to helping our clients achieve their investment objectives.

-Clarity's parent company is Investment Services Group Limited (ISG) who provide operational functions on an outsource basis to its subsidiaries, including Clarity.
+Clarity's parent company is Investment Services Group Limited (ISG).
+ISG provides operational functions on an outsource basis to its subsidiaries, including Clarity.
 ISG is also the parent company of TAHITO Limited.